CompTop/BATS/doc/sphinx/examples/zigzag_filtration.rst

    spx = {0,1,2}; F.add(2.0, 4.0, spx);

-You can compute a barcode using :code:`bats.barcode`
+You can compute a barcode using :code:`bats::barcode`

 .. code-block:: cpp